 - AERMET v21112 to generate meteorological data files; - AERMINUTE v15272 to include measured one-minute wind averages; - AERSURFACE v20060 to determine the surface characteristics for the meteorological station; - AERMAP v18081 to gather elevation data for sources and receptors; and - the Building Profile Input Program for PRIME (BPIPPRM) v04274 to calculate building downwash effects.

-Where applicable, regulatory default parameters were selected.
-For a quick reference to the settings and parameters that were used in the preprocessors, refer to Section 8: Reference Tables for Modeling Information.
+Where applicable, regulatory default parameters have been selected.
+For a quick reference to the settings and parameters that have been used in the preprocessors, refer to Section 7: Reference Tables for Modeling Information.

 3. STREETMAN PLANT SITE